Certificate Requirements

 https://server01.contoso.local

 We don't recommend using a self-signed certificate long-term in production as it won't be trusted by other client browsers by default.
-You can replace a self-signed certificate following installation in the IIS website bindings.
+You can replace a self-signed certificate or modify the certificate in use using the Add/Remove Programs "Change" option as detailed here.

 Last updated